Learn Java Easy. Chapter 5 Exercises

 }

 Exercise 3.
-Show numbers between 320 and 160 counting down by twenty using a for loop.
+Show numbers between 320 and 160 in steps of twenty and backwards using a for loop.

 Solution: